 When does registration open?

-Registration will open on February 4, 2020.
+Registration will open on December 4, 2023.
 A registration link will be provided on this webpage on the day registration opens.
-All teams must have an agreed upon “Team Name” and a Teacher Sponsor for the purpose of registering.
+All teams must have an agreed-upon “Team Name” and a Teacher Sponsor for the purpose of registering.

 Who is eligible to participate?

-The Brain Bee is open to high school students in grades 9-12 who reside in Palm Beach and Martin Counties.
+The Brain Bee is open to all students in grades 8-12 who attend a Palm Beach or Martin County middle or high school.

 How does registration take place?